ChaoGu92/Min-Max-BRG/README.md

 %Explicit transition set Te = {t2}
 Te1 = [2];

-%To test the efficiency of RG and minimax-BRG [TestEfficiency] = TestEfficiency(Pre, Post, M0, Te1);
+%To test the efficiency of RG and min-max-BRG [TestEfficiency] = TestEfficiency(Pre, Post, M0, Te1);
 ```